 The second study abroad was in Spain.
 Here, I stayed with a host family and attended daily Spanish classes.
 We also got to go on many excursions, studying the architecture and history of Northern Spain.
 Living with locals provided me with an incomparable understanding of the Spanish culture.

 I also made my third trip to Mexico, exploring further up the coastline with my family.
 In Cancun I got to experience for the first time the beautiful Mexican beaches and the ancient Mayan ruins of Chichén Itzá.
+I have since been again, which you can read about here.

 Through these travels, I was able to see how diverse the Hispanic world is and how I, with my German, Irish, and Native American roots, further that diversity.